Verifiable Randomness Function (VRF)

 Temporary Account

-Temporary Account is an alternative type of account which does not require a user to create account, deposit $KLAY, and assign consumer before being able to utilize VRF functionality.
+Temporary Account is an alternative type of account which does not require a user to create account, deposit $KAIA, and assign consumer before being able to utilize VRF functionality.
 Request for VRF with Temporary Account is only a little bit different compared to Permanent Account, however, the fulfillment function is exactly same.

 User smart contract that wants to use Orakl Network VRF has to inherit from VRFConsumerBase abstract smart contract.